Abir-K/Treere-Plant/README.md

 # Treere-Plant
-Landing page abut tree plant fir learingg purpse
+Landing page about tree plant for learning purpose